François Noël (missionary): First Roman embassy

-On 9 November 1701, he was selected—probably through the influence of his compatriot, the vice-provincial Antoine Thomas—to act as the procurator for the China mission in an embassy concerning the Chinese Rites Controversy.
+On 9 November 1701, he was selected—probably through the influence of his compatriot, the Vice Provincial Superior Antoine Thomas—to act as the procurator for the China mission in an embassy concerning the Chinese Rites Controversy.
 He was to argue on behalf of the Jesuits and four Chinese bishops that the Catholic Church should continue to permit the Chinese practice with Confucian and ancestral veneration after their conversion to Christianity.

 Thomas's letter reached him in Nanchang on the 25th; he left on 6 December and reached Guangzhou on 1 January.
 He was originally to travel with José Ramón Arxó and Claude de Visdelou, but Arxó suffered accidental delays.
 Visdelou, meanwhile, was delayed first owing to reticence by the French mission to allow him to leave and then under various pretexts because the visitor Carlo Turcotti (correctly) suspected his position on the question of the rites.
 Since there was already an English ship ready to sail, Turcotti replaced the pair with the Bavarian mathematician Caspar Castner, who was already working nearby.

-The English ship departed on 14 January 1702 for Macao, which it reached on the 21st and left on the 24th.
+The English ship departed on 14 January 1702 for Macau, which it reached on the 21st and left on the 24th.
 It traveled to Batavia in the Dutch East Indies (now Jakarta, Indonesia), where unbalanced cargo and heavy weather required a 17-day delay.
 On the journey around the Cape of Good Hope, it was again held up for almost a month because of unfavorable winds.
 After a 43 day wait on Saint Helena owing to fear of a new European war, the ship passed through two storms to the Azores and through a collision off Calais to London, which it reached on 4 October.
 The Jesuits met and presumably lobbied various ambassadors while in London, as well as the directors of the East India Company.
-They crossed into France on the 31st, had an audience with Philip V of Spain at Aix, and passed from Marseilles to Genoa on 15 December; they finally reached Rome on the 29th or 30th.
+They crossed into France on the 31st, had an audience with Philip V of Spain at Aix, and passed from Marseille to Genoa on 15 December; they finally reached Rome on the 29th or 30th.

 In Rome, the pair scheduled audiences, lobbied cardinals, prepared their documents, and attended sessions at the Holy Office.
 They met Cardinal Fabroni, the secretary of the Congregation for the Propagation of the Faith on 10 January 1703 and Pope Clement XI two days later.
 On the 14th, they gave Fabroni the first round of documents: an overview, a dossier of verified testimony, books by De Rocha and Alenio, and a 1664 anti-Christian pamphlet by Yang Guangxian whose complaints proved that the Jesuits were mentioning Jesus's crucifixion to the Chinese.
 Some of these were rejected on various grounds, and they were forced to hire a lawyer surnamed Ursaia to present them in the proper format around March.
 The Franciscan Giovanni Francesco Nicolai da Leonessa had been opposing them before their arrival; on 10 March he was joined by the MEP missionary Artus de Lionne.